yuzaiusa/music_note_player/README.md

 2. Play Score: function, string operation, file operation
     1. Write a function to play a line of "sheet score"
     2. Write a function to play a "sheet score" from a file
-3. Adding and removing scores: class, member variable, member method, json, keyboard callback
+3. Adding and removing score lines: class, member variable, member method, json.
     1. Write a class to handle the stream and be able to build up a score piece by piece and replay later.
     2. Write a save function and a load function for the class to save/load the scores into/from a json file.
 4. Transpose to a different key: class inheritance